The Walser

 10 November 2021

 Immigrants from Upper-Valais (German-speaking Wallis) crossed the mountain passes to settle in the neighbouring mountain valleys in the second half of the twelfth century.
-This migration peaked in the thirteenth century and ended in the middle of the fourteenth century.
+This migration peaked in the 13th century and ended in the mid-14th century.

-They are called “Walser” nowadays, although they did not call themselves that way then.
+They are called “Walser” nowadays, although they did not refer to themselves by that name then.
 Some groups settled in Italian valleys and founded Boso-Gurin, the only German-speaking community in the Italian-speaking canton Ticino; others moved to Savoy (eastern France).
-Two settlements are stilled called Les Allamends.
+Two settlements are still called Les Allamends.

 Up north, they reached the Bernese Oberland, the Lauterbrunnen valley, Brienz Rothorn, and the region west of Thun.

-However, the most significant expansion was east: over the Oberalppass, into Grisons, Vorarlberg, Tyrol (Austria) and Triesenberg (Liechtenstein).
+However, the most significant expansion was eastward: over the Oberalppass, into Graubünden, Vorarlberg, Tyrol (Austria), and Triesenberg (Liechtenstein).

 The International Association of Walser (Internationale Vereinigung für Walsertum) organises research, publications, and events featuring Walser history and culture (www.wir-walser.ch).